-LA police: LAX shooter reports unfounded
+LA police: LAX shooter reports unfounded; terminals cleared

-(CNN)Los Angeles Airport police have confirmed that reports of shots fired in the facility were a false alarm.
+(CNN)Los Angeles Airport police have confirmed that reports of shots fired in the facility were a false alarm as the airport authority confirms that all terminals have been cleared and operations are restarting.

+Passengers are being re-screened for security and are re-entering the terminal buildings.

 "Report of shooting at LAX proven to be LOUD NOISES only.
 No shots fired; no injuries.
 Investigation continues to locate source,"Andy Neiman, Commanding Officer of LAPD Media Relations said in a tweet.

+A statement released by LAX said that initial reports of an active shooter in Terminal 8 meant that "passengers in several LAX terminals self-evacuated onto the tarmac and rushed through federal security screening without being properly screened."

+No vehicles are being allowed into the Central Terminal Area, but vehicles are being allowed to leave the restricted area.

 Police searched the airport following unconfirmed reports of a shooting at the facility.
 "All precautions being taken to ensure safety of public.
 Remain calm.
-Thank you for your cooperation," a tweet from Los Angeles Airport Police Department reads.
+Thank you for your cooperation," a tweet from Los Angeles Airport Police Department read.

 The FAA issued a ground stop at the airport due to a security situation, according to the regulatory body's website.
 The ground stop lasted only 20 minutes and was lifted 1:00 a.m.
 EDT.